kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 .. note::
    If the key to be deleted is the largest key, there will be no in order successor; however, by applying the 2-node conversion technique above, we ensure that the tree will remain balanced.

+.. todo:: Remove the note below and instead provide a detailed example.
+The pdf may provide such an example.

 .. note::
     If the key is found in an internal node, the processes of finding its in order successor begins with the subtree rooted at the first child (to the right) that holds larger key(s).
 If this immediate child is a 2-node, it must be converted